8none1/zengge_lednetwf/readme.md

 If you're interested in helping out, please get in touch.
 If you know of someone who has already worked this out let me know.

+## Current Status

+I think all the basic commands are worked out.
+I need to make sense of the notifications.
+I will build an initial Python script to test everything works.

 ## Process

 I'm going to start by using HCI debugging in Android to capture the packets from the app to the device, then I will use Wireshark to view them.
 As I see patterns I will write them down here.